Larry Jackson (racing driver): Racing career

 Jackson drove for Brian Barton again in the season opener of the renamed NASCAR Pinty’s Series in 2016 before driving for Bud Morris' Canada's Best Racing Team for the majority of the season, where he scored a career best third place finish at Sunset Speedway.
 Jackson continued competing for CBRT in 2017, as well as making a start for DJK Racing.
 His best result of the season was seventh, twice.

-In 2018, Jackson competed for various race teams, scoring a best finish of 8th at Edmonton.
+In 2018, Jackson competed for various race teams, scoring a best finish of eighth at Edmonton.
 Jackson only competed in three races in 2019, as he became a crew chief for Jason White.
 In the abbreviated 2020 season, Jackson ran the full six race schedule split between Jim Bray's No. 98 and his own No. 84, scoring a best finish of sixth at Jukasa and finishing seventh in the points standings.

-Jackson again competed full time in 2021.
+Jackson again competed full-time in 2021.
 He scored a best finish of seventh at Sunset Speedway and finished tenth in the standings.
-Jackson's No. 84 team returned full time in 2022.
+Jackson's No. 84 team returned full-time in 2022.
 Jackson competed as the driver in ten of the season's thirteen races, scoring a best finish of eighth at Circuit Trois-Rivières.
-Jackson and his team returned for the 2023 season, with Jackson driving the No. 84 full time and Matthew Scannell driving a second part-time entry.
+Jackson and his team returned for the 2023 season, with Jackson driving the No. 84 full-time and Matthew Scannell driving a second part-time entry.
 Jackson's best finish of the season was a seventh place result at Eastbound Speedway.

 Jackson ran nearly the entire schedule in the rebranded NASCAR Canada Series in 2024, skipping only one race while Daniel Bois drove the No. 84.
 Jackson scored a season high sixth place finish at Circuit Trois-Rivières and tied his career best seventh place points finish.

 Jackson returned in 2025, driving the No. 85 in the Clarington 200.
 He returned to the No. 84 at Riverside International Speedway.
 He didn't run again until the inaugural race at Calabogie Motorsports Park.

+On May 11, 2026, it was announced Jackson would compete full-time in the 2026 season.